The 30 per cent threshold: qualitatively distinct

 Customer concentration is a financial variable the industrial executive committee reviews when the significant account enters difficulties, and rarely before.
 Investment in analysing it when all is well is usually low, which explains why its impact on corporate valuation and on the strategic autonomy of the company remains underestimated in many mid-sized operations.

-Wall Street Prep and Allianz Trade documented in 2024 the reference thresholds different financial analysts apply when assessing concentration risk in industrial companies.
+The academic literature (Patatoukas, The Accounting Review 2012; Itzkowitz, Banerjee, Cen et al.) and the practice of Wall Street Prep / Allianz Trade documented in 2024 the reference thresholds different financial analysts apply when assessing concentration risk in industrial companies.
 The line of attention is usually placed when an individual customer represents more than 15-20 per cent of revenue.
 The line of serious risk is placed above 30-40 per cent.
 In specific industrial-hardware sectors, concentration of the top ten customers around 30-60 per cent of revenue is typical, which adds structural vulnerability to the model.

 A complementary figure on Spanish business demography adds context.
 The average life expectancy of the Spanish SME is 11 years, against an EU average of 19.6 years.
 A good part of the difference is attributed to more concentrated customer structures and to lower capacity to absorb the loss of significant accounts.
 Concentration is not only financial risk.
 It is a structural predictor of business longevity.